-Tracking link parameter: af_dp
+Attribution link parameter: af_dp

 Set the time period following the re-engagement, where the user's in-app events are attributed to the retargeting media source.
 You can set the value in days (1-90), hours (up to 23), or even lifetime.

-Tracking link parameter: af_reengagement_window
+Attribution link parameter: af_reengagement_window

 This slider allows you to set the maximum time from click to install.
 Only installs (first launches) that take place within the lookback window may be attributed to the partner.

-Tracking link parameter: af_click_lookback
+Attribution link parameter: af_click_lookback

 This slider allows you to set the maximum time from impression to install.
 Only installs (first launches) that take place within this lookback window, following an ad impression, are attributed to the partner, providing there was no other relevant ad click.